01 of 06

 05 of 06

 Coir is commonly sold in compressed blocks.
 These are easy to transport and bulk up quickly and easily, for use.

 To turn your coir brick into a loamy texture, you will need to soak it.
 Place the brick in a large container.
 The brick will increase about six times in volume; make sure your container is large enough to hold it.
 An 11-pound (5 kg) brick (about 12.5 x 12.5 8 inches or 32 x 32 x 20 cm) will make approximately 16 gallons (60 liters) of coir.Continue to 6 of 6 below.

 06 of 06

 To reconstitute the coir block:

 - Add water per the label's instructions.
-This 11 lb.
-(5 kg) brick suggested using 5 quarts of water, but you may need to have more.
+The instructions for an 11 lb.
+(5 kg) brick suggest using 5 quarts of water, but you may need to have more.

 - Help it reconstitute.
 After about 15 minutes, the outer portion of the brick will have started to soften.
 You can speed the process by breaking and crumbling the softened sections and allowing the water to reach further into the center.
 Don't worry if it seems like all you have is a muddy mess.
 Once the entire brick is exposed, it will absorb the water.

 When the whole brick has crumbled, the coir is ready to use.
 It will remain loose, even when dry, and will last for years.
 It takes a machine to compact it back into a brick.